She's off machines and tentatively going home tomorrow.

 Here's an awesome shot of the Elf Owl taken recently by Rance Rogers.
 He's the brother of Russ Rogers, who took those perfect Lucifer display shots.
 (See post of April 21) I'm not sure what the insect is that the male is carrying to the female.

-Upon arriving, the group had been shown a photo of what the bird looked like, and charged with finding it.
+Upon arriving, the group had been shown a photo of what the bird looked like, and were charged with finding it.
 Just a matter of time until some of the many eager eyes spotted it.

 I had to come to Alpine after the group left to do catchup here.
 The mulberry trees are loaded with birds and berries, so that took precedence over laundry, cooking, cleaning, etc. Tomorrow I'll go back to the oasis to water trees.
 A lot of back and forth, trying to hang onto both worlds as long as possible.